Alex Webster: Musical career

 Webster was born in Akron, New York.
 Webster was born into a musical family.
 Webster's father was partially of Scottish descent and played in a bagpipe band, performing in carnivals in various small towns.
 Webster's mother was a self-taught pianist.
-His experience performing music live was in a school talent show playing Bruce Springsteen and Bob Segar covers.
+His experience performing music live was in a school talent show playing Bruce Springsteen and Bob Seger covers.

 Webster was originally part of the band Beyond Death, with ex-Cannibal Corpse guitarist Jack Owen, in 1987.
 Both met up with Chris Barnes, Bob Rusay and Paul Mazurkiewicz, all of whom were in the band Tirant Sin.
 Webster was the one to come up with the band's name, Cannibal Corpse.

 Webster recorded bass for Hate Eternal, Erik Rutan's death metal band.

 In 2005, Alex was contacted by guitarist Ron Jarzombek about a possible collaboration which became Blotted Science, an all-instrumental extreme metal project.
 They released their debut album, The Machinations of Dementia, in the fall of 2007.